gitan12/Predicting_Insurance_Premium/README.md

 plt.grid(True)
 plt.show()
 ```
+We used a scatter plot to explore the relationship between age and premium within our dataset.
+This visualization allows us to observe any potential patterns or trends between these two variables.
+This visualization serves as a preliminary examination of the association between age and premium, providing a foundation for further analysis and modeling.

 #### 4. Calculate Correlation Coefficient
 We calculate the correlation coefficient to quantify the strength of the relationship between age and premium.